The Lexicon

 Tier Three (Hypothetical)

-Translation: stream, flow
+Translation: stream, flow, passage

 Translation: Time